papiodesu/leptos_book/src/view/05_forms.md

 2. The "value" _attribute_ only sets the initial value of the input, i.e., it only updates the input up to the point that you begin typing.
 The "value" _property_ continues updating the input after that.
-You usually want to set "prop:value」 for this reason.
-(The same is true for 「checked」 and 「prop:checked" on an "<input type="checkbox">".)
+You usually want to set "prop:value" for this reason.
+(The same is true for "checked" and "prop:checked" on an "<input type="checkbox">".)

 ```rust